The Woman Who Plans to Make Elon Musk Pay for His Twitter Sins

 But De Caires is satisfied with their choice.
 The engineer has read everything on the docket for the case, and often asks Liss-Riordan, “‘I saw this thing in something that Twitter filed, what do you expect is going to happen next?’”

-“She tells me what she expects, and a few days later, exactly that happens,” De Caires.
+“She tells me what she expects, and a few days later, exactly that happens,” De Caires said.
 “I feel very good that I chose Shannon.”